Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Numerical Experiment Results

-First, we focus on the difference between \hn\ and \fh\ across all test instances.
-We see that the difference between the \hn\ and \fh\ objective values is smaller when the initial DC capacities are higher---about $4\%$ when the initial capacity is 30\%, and about $28\%$ when the initial capacity is $20\%$.
-This observation suggests that even the most restrictive transformation \hn\ can lead to high-quality policies when the DCs are equipped with larger capacities and are more capable of addressing random demand.
-This is, however, not the case when the DCs have smaller capacities, where less restrictive transformations are needed for more flexibility to address random demand better.
-We also note that the modality type has very limited influence on the performance of the policies.
+We first observe that the difference between the objective values given by \hn\ and \fh\ is smaller when the initial DC capacities are higher---about $4\%$ when the initial capacity is 30\%, and about $28\%$ when the initial capacity is $20\%$.
+This suggests that even the most restrictive transformation \hn\ can lead to high-quality policies when the DCs are capable of addressing random fluctuating demand without much adaptability.
+Conversely, less restrictive transformations, which yield more adaptive contingency modality activation plans, become valuable when the initial capacity is small.